buildwithaura/aura-legacy/README.md

 # Aura

 Aura is a CMS.
 Kinda.

-What you'll need:

- - Ruby 1.8.6 or above
+You'll need Ruby 1.8.6 or above.

 ## Super easy setup